Abrar-Islam-Oitijjho/ARIMA-Modeling-on-EEG-Time-Series-Data/README.md

   - [Statsmodels](https://www.statsmodels.org/stable/index.html) - Statistical modeling library
   - [Scikit-learn](https://scikit-learn.org/stable/) - Machine learning library
   -
-🌟 Special thanks: to the Main-Hub Laboratory, University of Manitoba, for their great support.
+🌟 Special thanks: to the MAIN-HUB Laboratory at the University of Manitoba, for their great support.